 Strong agronomic, work, and educational background supplemented by continuing education

 Thorough knowledge of all aspects of golf course construction, including renovation and new construction

 Superior budget forecasting, implementation of long range plans, and proficiency with business software

 Marine Park #7

-All of the aforementioned agronomic principles and conditions can only become reality with proper education, experience, and work ethic -- all of which I posess and continually work to advance even further in these areas.
-I believe continuing education is essentil in growing and changing along with the industry, in a positive and more efficient manner in most instances.
+All of the aforementioned agronomic principles and conditions can only become reality with proper education, experience, and work ethic — all of which I possess and continually work to advance even further in these areas.
+I believe continuing education is essential in growing and changing along with the industry, in a positive and more efficient manner in most instances.

 As in any industry, to be an effective manager one must have the ability to motivate others around them to meet the goals set forth by the operation.
 I do this through positive reinforcement to my crew and leading by example.
 I don't mind getting "in the trenches" with staff to create a team atmosphere, but know when to delegate to hired help to be most efficient.

 It has been said over and over again that a successful maintenance operation leaves no detail to chance.
 While it may be over-used, it is an important and vital part to the proper golf course.
-Attention to detail is critical to my philosophy and it shows the serious and caring nature of those charged with maintaining -- and protecting -- a club's most imporant asset.
+Attention to detail is critical to my philosophy and it shows the serious and caring nature of those charged with maintaining — and protecting — a club's most important asset.